toastyman231/BasedEngine/README.md

     - I have done this
 - The build system is a bit complicated, everything is kind of just all shoved into one giant premake file.
 If I add more libraries that need to be linked, but I don't add the include paths to all existing projects, the ones that should work will not compile.
 A way to separate projects so they only care about themselves and the engine would be nice.
 I might be able to include them the same way I include GLAD's project.
     - The mkproject command mentioned above takes care of this concern as well.
+- Currently all UI (just text at the moment) is rendered as an object in the world.
+At some point I should build a more robust UI system, with support for overlay style UI.
+The text also has some transparency issues, and will overwrite objects around it.
+    - I added RmlUI, a very flexible UI library, to the project.
+There is still some optimization and simplification of the API to be done, but it's completely usable as is.

 ## Contributing
 Feel free to contribute if you feel like it, this is my first large C++ project, so the codebase probably sucks (the parts made by me anyway).
 Any feedback is much appreciated.